rean/rain-workload-toolkit/src/radlab/rain/workload/redis/README.md

 The benchmark implements the core functionality of a data store: setting, getting, and deleting keys.

-Redis is an open source (BDS licensed) software available at the [Redis](http://redis.io/) web site.
+Redis is an open source (BSD licensed) software available at the [Redis](http://redis.io/) web site.

 ## Implementation in RAIN